Local councils - frequently asked questions

 The delegation is an interim measure to assist the NHVR to improve the system to issue permits.

 The NHVR is implementing a staged approach, returning the Class 3 New South Wales functions from the 17th of December 2018, Class 1 Agricultural Vehicles on 30 April 2019 and Class 1 Special Purpose Vehicles on 31 July 2019.

 From 31 July 2019 transport operators will need to submit all Class 1 Agricultural Vehicle, Class 1 Special Purpose Vehicle and Class 3 heavy vehicle road access permits to the NHVR via the NHVR Portal.

 The NHVR will then process the applications, and seek consent from Road Manager(s) using the NHVR Portal.

 Once a decision is received from the Road Manager(s), the NHVR will then issue the permit to the operator using the NHVR Portal.

-Class 3 permit applications submitted directly to Road Manager(s) within NSW, prior to the 17th of December 2018, will continue to be processed and completed directly.
+Class 1 and 3 permit applications submitted directly to Road Manager(s) within NSW, prior to the return of delegation, will continue to be processed and completed directly.
 The NHVR is unable to accept or transfer applications that are not within the NHVR Portal.